Postgraduate Mathematics Preparation

 MACCN442 Accounting and Finance (Including Year Abroad)

-There are two key aims of this module.
-The first is to cover topics in mathematics that are likely to be required in finance modules at Master's level at Essex Business School.
+This modiles aims to cover topics in mathematics that are likely to be required in finance modules at Master's level at Essex Business School.
 It focuses on basic algebra, compounding and discounting, calculus, and some optimization.
 Little or no previous knowledge will be assumed for this part.

 By the end of the module, students should be able to: